dbeniamine/MOCA/README.md

 website](http://soctrace-inria.github.io/framesoc/) and follow the instruction.
 Than you can import Moca's trace through Framesoc's Moca importer and visualise it with Ocelotl.

+**Note: ** This visualisation method is still experimental, the importer will soon be publicly accessible.

 ## Installation